ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 will expel wormB, if used in tho food in
 a moderate degreo, and aid digestion,
 but Bait moat ls injurions if used much,
-A Git EAT GOLD MINE IN ORIN
+A Git EAT GOLD MINE IN ORINA
 </td></tr></table>

 ---